 Bermuda is a self-governing British Overseas Territory in the Region of the Americas.
-It consists of seven main islands connected by bridges and more than 100 smaller islands, with a combined land area of approximately 53 km2.
-The territory is divided into nine parishes.
-The capital, Hamilton, is located in Pembroke, the most densely populated parish.
+It consists of seven main islands connected by bridges and more than 100 smaller islands.
+The territory is divided into nine parishes and has an estimated population of 63,000 people.
+The capital, Hamilton, is located in the parish of Pembroke.

 The strategic health priorities for Bermuda are included in PAHO’s Country Cooperation Strategy (2017-2022) with the United Kingdom Overseas Territories in the Caribbean.
 They include:

 - Promoting health and well-being throughout the life-course

 - Strengthening health systems governance, organization and management to achieve Universal Health

 - Building safe, healthy and resilient environments that respond to threats and emergencies that have public health consequences